- Out-of-Pocket Methods

 - Tuition Remission, Misc.
 Grants, Sponsors

-Students who wish to pay for their tuition balance may do so through several methods.
 Students are always able to combine out-of-pocket payments with financial aid, outside resources, loans, or a monthly payment plan to customize a payment arrangement that best meets their needs and those of their household.
 The student’s campus ID number should be included on all payments.

 Out-of-Pocket Payment Methods